valory-xyz/open-autonomy/docs/control_flow.md

 # AEA Network interruption Flow
-When we have an issue with the AEA losing connection to the Tendermint process, caused by failure of the AEA, the sudden closure of the tcp connection will trigger a restart of the Tendermint process.
+When we have an issue with the AEA losing connection to the Tendermint process, caused by failure of the AEA, the sudden closure of the TCP connection will trigger a restart of the Tendermint process.

+This failure of connection could be caused by a re-scheduling of the pod to another host within the cluster, or by another unexpected restart of the AEA container.

-This can be triggered by kill a running aea-process while running a docker-compose deployment.
+This can be simulated by kill a running aea-process while running a docker-compose deployment.

+This will interrupt the TCP connection between the AEA and the Tendermint process, managed by the Flask process.
+The typical behaviour for Tendermint upon such an event is to stop the module responsible for handling *all* http traffic.
+We watch for this event, and then restart the Tendermint process upon detecting it.

 ```bash